KS2 Wellbeing Lesson 1

 Cyclical Breathing

-Children should find space to lie down on their backs and place a beanbag on their chest or the upper part of their tummy.
+Ask the children to find their own space and lie down comfortably on their backs.
+Each child should place a beanbag on their chest or upper tummy.